codersparks-coh-tools/coh-piggs-extractor/README.md

 # coh-piggs-extrator

-Code that can be used to parse the COH piggs file format to extract contained files
+A module that allows the extracting of files from a City Of Heroes [Pigg file](https://cityofheroes.fandom.com/wiki/PIGG)